Destination: Baku (also Quba)

 Uniquely, Soviet and Azeri culture sometimes gets blended together.
 I cannot find a single better example than the traditionally woven Lenin carpet that I came across in the Old City bazaar.
 These sorts of finds are truly kitsch, and Mister Lenin Furry Face nearly came home with me in my suitcase.
 In the end, I settled for a selection of Azeri silk scarves and woven table mats instead, unconvinced that he would find a fitting place in my living room without antagonising any Eastern guests.
 Furthermore, the Soviets were kind enough to leave behind a legacy of squat toilets.
 I was ever-so-grateful for this gentle reminder of my days studying in Beijing and coping day-to-day with chronic constipation, lest I should have to attempt to use them.

 And so after 1991, when Russia largely withdrew economically from the newly independent state, Azerbaijan were not left “holding the baby” for too long before Turkey stepped in to fill a void.
 Today, Azerbaijan and Turkey maintain strong links, economically, strategically and ethnically.
 Ex-President Heydar Aliyev even went as far as to describe them as “one nation, two states”, and indeed, I have come across Azeris who refer to themselves as “Turks of Azerbaijan”.
-Yet, this matter still confuses me somewhat, as any Azerbaijani or Turkish folk that I have personally asked about the other nation were entirely nonchalant about it.
+Yet, this matter still confuses me somewhat, as most Azerbaijani or Turkish folk that I have personally asked about the other nation were quite nonchalant about it.
 I sensed no particular affinity other than “Yeah, our languages are more or less mutually intelligible“.

 Eternally skeptical of a Turkish expansionist agenda and the spreading of pan-Turkic ideology, this relationship shattered any aspirations that Iran might have had that the two may unite in some sort of Persian Islamic brotherhood alliance.
 This is one of the contributing factors which pushed Iran towards siding with Armenia (at least diplomatically, so as not to cause issues with the many Azerbaijanis living in Iran or sparking their own conflict).
 Once, they might have been convinced that Armenia would overcome Azerbaijan and they could quickly step in and exert influence.
 Conveniently, it also keeps them out of strategic partner-Russia’s bad books, who continue to equip their military and maintain much-needed trade amid such crippling global sanctions.